open-osp/open-osp/README.md

 * Bootstraps a MariaDB database from the same source code as you built from.
 * Runs a new containerized Oscar environment including database, in one command (from source or from a tested image).
 * Runs drugref locally.

-## Design Change

-We intend OpenOSP to essentially have 3 operations.
+* Runs "expedius"
+* Runs faxWs

 ## Oscar Environment Setup and Run
 ```
 ./openosp setup
 ```
-ALL configuration options other than specific config files in section 1 below should be set in this ENV file.
+ALL configuration options other than specific config files in section 1 below should be set in this ENV file, `local.env`

-If you want a custom Oscar WAR file, you can put it in yout open-osp directory and save it as `oscar.war` and `drugref2.war` for Drugref

 This should:
 1. Copy all the properties files and docker development yml file.